Studio 1 & 2

 No one has favorited this theater yet

 The Carlton Cinema opened on Wednesday May 5th, 1937 with 2,500 seats in stalls and balcony levels.
 The whole building had an Italian theme with terrazzo floors.
 Above the 42 feet wide proscenium was a carved scene of Venice, "a gondola cleaving the watery thouroughfare".
 Grilles in the walls were Venetian in design and there was also inlaid Italian Marble ornamentation.
 The stage was 22 feet deep and there were 2 dressing rooms.
+It was equipped with a Christie 3Manual theatre organ.
 The cinema also had a café for the convenience of its patrons.

 Like many cinemas, the Carlton Cinema stuggled with the advent of television and the Bingo craze that swept Britain in the 1960’s.
 It closed as a single screen super cinema in 1962 to be converted into a casino and club with bingo and roulette.